-- 3.1.10.1 The Aerodrome Control Rating shall have associated with it one or more of the following endorsements: - (a) Tower Control (TWR): Aerodrome control may be one operational position or it may be divided between two operational positions, Surface Movement Control and Air Control.
-Where aerodrome control is provided from one operational position it shall be annotated in an ATC licence by the issue of a Tower Control endorsement. - (b) Surface Movement Control (SMC): The Surface Movement Control endorsement may be granted to a controller who has the skills to provide Surface Movement Control.
+- 3.1.11.1 The Aerodrome Control Instrument Rating shall have associated with it one or more of the following endorsements: - (a) Tower Control (TWR): Aerodrome control may be one operational position or it may be divided between two operational positions, Surface Movement Control and Air Control.
+Where aerodrome control is provided from one operational position it shall be annotated in an ATC licence by the issue of a Tower Control endorsement. - (b) Surface Movement Control (SMC): The Surface Movement Control endorsement may be granted to a controller who has the skills to provide Surface Movement Control. - (c) Air Control (AIR): The Air Control endorsement may be granted to a controller who has the skills to provide Air Control. - (d) Aerodrome Radar (RAD): Aerodrome Radar Control endorsement may be granted to a controller who is competent to use surveillance radar equipment in the provision of aerodrome control service.

-- (c) Air Control (AIR): The Air Control endorsement may be granted to a controller who has the skills to provide Air Control. - (d) Aerodrome Radar (RAD): Aerodrome Radar Control endorsement may be granted to a controller who is competent to use surveillance radar equipment in the provision of aerodrome control service.
+3.1.12.
+Approach Control Surveillance Rating Endorsements

-3.1.11 Approach Control Surveillance Rating Endorsements
+3.1.12.1 The Approach Control Surveillance Rating shall have associated with it one or more of the following endorsements:

-- 3.1.11.1 The Approach Control Surveillance Rating shall have associated with it one or more of the following endorsements: - (a) Approach Radar: The Approach Radar endorsement indicates that the controller has the skills to provide approach control service with the use of primary and/or secondary radar. - (b) Automatic Dependent Surveillance (ADS): The Automatic Dependent Surveillance endorsement indicates that the controller has the skills to provide approach control service with the use of ADS equipment. - (c) Terminal Control (TC): Terminal Area Control endorsement can be associated with either area surveillance or approach surveillance rating.
+- (a) Approach Radar (RAD): The Approach Radar endorsement indicates that the controller has the skills to provide approach control service with the use of primary and/or secondary radar. - (b) Automatic Dependent Surveillance (ADS): The Automatic Dependent Surveillance endorsement indicates that the controller has the skills to provide approach control service with the use of ADS equipment. - (c) Terminal Control (TCL): Terminal Area Control endorsement can be associated with either area surveillance or approach surveillance rating.
 The endorsement permits the holder to provide an air traffic control service with the use of any surveillance equipment, in a terminal area and/or adjacent sectors designated for the provision terminal area control.
 Before a controller can hold this endorsement, and approach radar or ADS endorsement must already be held. - (d) Surveillance Radar Approach (SRA): Surveillance Radar Approach endorsement indicates that the controller has the skills to provide ground controlled non-precision approaches using surveillance radar.
 To be issued with surveillance radar approach endorsement the controller must hold an Approach Radar endorsement.

-3.1.12 Area Control Surveillance Rating Endorsements
+3.1.13.
+Area Control Surveillance Rating Endorsements

-- 3.1.12.1 The Area Control Surveillance Rating shall have associated with it one or more of the following endorsements: - (a) Area Radar: The Area Radar endorsement indicates that the controller has the skills to provide approach control service with the use of primary and/or secondary radar. - (b) Automatic Dependent Surveillance (ADS): The Automatic Dependent Surveillance endorsement indicates that the controller has the skills to provide area control service with the use of ADS equipment.
+- 3.1.13.1 The Area Control Surveillance Rating shall have associated with it one or more of the following endorsements: - (a) Area Radar (RAD): The Area Radar endorsement indicates that the controller has the skills to provide approach control service with the use of primary and/or secondary radar. - (b) Automatic Dependent Surveillance (ADS): The Automatic Dependent Surveillance endorsement indicates that the controller has the skills to provide area control service with the use of ADS equipment. - (c) Terminal Control (TCL): Terminal Area Control endorsement can be associated with either area surveillance or approach surveillance rating.
+The endorsement permits the holder to provide an air traffic control service with the use of any surveillance equipment, in a terminal area and/or adjacent sectors designated for the provision terminal area control.
+Before a controller can hold this endorsement, an approach radar or ADS endorsement must already be held.